London in World War II: Military Intelligence

 Upon the outbreak of war, the Security Service, commonly known as MI5, moved their headquarters to the Wormwood Scrubs prison in East Acton in order to gain more office space.
 In July 1939, just before the war, the service only had three officers, whereas by January 1940 it had 102.
 Staff converted cells into offices.
 In October 1940, the bulk of the service was moved out of the prison to more luxurious accommodation in Blenheim Palace.

-MI5 kept a London office at 57-58 St. James's Street, where they ran a double-cross spy ring.
+MI5 kept a London office at 57-58 St James's Street, where they ran a double-cross spy ring.
 Here, captured members of the German secret service, the Abwehr, were turned to work for the British as double agents, either remaining in Britain or travelling back to Germany with false information.
-The double agents, particulary codenames Tricycle, Bronx, Brutus, Garbo and Treasure, conducted Operation Fortitude, successfully convincing German high command that the Allies would target Calais rather than Normandy on D-Day.
+The double agents, particularly codenames Tricycle, Bronx, Brutus, Garbo and Treasure, conducted Operation Fortitude, successfully convincing German high command that the Allies would target Calais rather than Normandy on D-Day.

 MI5 also planned Operation Mincemeat from London, a scheme to make Germany think that the Allies were not planning to invade the island of Sicily.
 The body of a deceased man from St. Pancras called Glyndwr Michael was given false papers indicating that he was an officer, and false outlines of the Allies' intentions, and allowed to wash up on the coast of Spain, to be found by German forces.

 The Secret Intelligence Service, commonly known as MI6, was based at 54 Broadway during the war.
 Their job was to gain tactical information on hostile nations, particularly Germany.
 They ran a code-breaking ring from Bletchley Park in Buckinghamshire, where staff broke the Enigma ciphers that were used to encode radio traffic sent from the Luftwaffe, Abwehr, German army, and German navy.

 MI9, led by Brigadier Norman Crockatt, was formed to help Allied soldiers escape from occupied Europe.
 Returning servicemen were often sent to the Grand Central Hotel (now the Landmark London) in Marylebone for questioning.
 Numbers 6 to 8 on Kensington Palace Gardens became the Combined Services Detailed Interrogation Centre (CSDIC), known as The Cage, and used by MI9 for prisoner interrogation.
 Over 3,500 prisoners are thought to have passed through the London Cage, with reports of sleep deprivation, reduced rations and casual beatings being common.
 Some prisoners also reported being made to walk in a small circle for hours, continuous physical exercise, and ice-cold water dousings.
 These allegations were corroborated by the memoirs of Lieutenant Colonel Alexander Scotland, who ran the establishment 1940-1948.